Martin-S-Weber/re-work/README.md

 ### Worker Lifecycle management

+There are two pieces involved in the worker lifecycle management, just as there are two js execution contexts involved.
+Lifecycle management of the worker object, i.e., our outer reference to the worker, is handled by the Worker Birth Trampoline (see below why we need that one).
+Then there is the execution context _within_ the worker, whose Lifecycle we also want to manage.
+We postulate usage of [component]s within our workers, and thus trust there is a top level system to start within the worker that can be handled by [component].
+Which leaves the necessity to communicate / coordinate the lifecycles states of the various execution contexts.
+This is address in [Worker Components](#worker-components).

 #### Worker Birth Trampoline

 Sadly, at least a major browser (to point a finger, I'm talking about you, chromium!) decided to not completely implement the [WebWorkerAPI].
 In particular, there's a crucial derivation from the capabilities that Workers ought to have: in chrome, workers cannot create workers!
 So all the nice automatic features that the W3C came up with for worker parent-child relationships and their architectural implications are void.
 They claim one could always simulate the feature.
 It is somewhat similar to a systems programmer coming to implement clojure and deciding not to bother with immutable collections because they couldn't see their use.
 Sadly this will never be a reason for anybody to boycot the offending browser.